Smokey Pulled Chicken

 - Leave to one side until ready to serve.

-- Let’s get chopping!
+- For the Pineapple Salsa - Let’s get chopping!
 This is so tasty and really helps to spice things up.
 Start off by finely chopping the pineapple into small cubes.

 - Dice 1 red onion, 4 large tomatoes (de-seeded) and 4 red chillies, being careful as these puppies burn!
 Then mix into the pineapple.